 There is no on-site parking available at 50 UNP.
 Public parking is available at garages and parking lots on Larkin Street, Turk Street, and the Civic Center off of McAllister Street.
 Metered street parking is nearby.
 Public transportation is available via BART and Muni [a nongovernment website].

 Members of the public are eligible for entry with a tenant escort during public hours.
 All public visitors are required to pass through electronic security equipment on the first floor.
 ADA access is available at the UN Plaza entrance to the building.

-Major tenants are GSA, U.S. Department of Transportation, U.S. Department of Education, and Superpublic/City Innovate Foundation.
+Major tenants are GSA, U.S. Department of Transportation, and U.S. Department of Education.
 In the latest (2016) Tenant Satisfaction Survey, 83% rated the federal building and GSA services four or five on a five-point scale.